song31/comix-server/INSTALL.md

 - To change port number, modify httpd.conf-comix.
 You need to change both *Listen* and *VirtualHost* directives in the file.

 - To change the welcome message shown when you connect to the server, modify welcome.php.
-The welcome message is only shown when you use the older version, AirComix app.
+The welcome message is only shown when you use the older version of the AirComix app.